-Then I'll comment on the pitch from an editor's standpoint and tell you if I think it has all the info necessary (or if it has too much!), if I'm left with any questions as an editor, what I'd change if I was pitching the idea myself, etc. If you have any more questions when I'm through with my edits and comments, you can ask them!
+After that, I'll thoroughly comment on the pitch and tell you if I think it has all the info necessary (or if it has too much!), if I'm left with any questions as an editor, what I'd change if I was pitching the idea myself, etc. If you have any more questions when I'm through with my edits and comments, you can ask them!
 I won't invoice you until you're completely satisfied and we're done working through the pitch together.

 I use PayPal, Venmo, and SquareCash and will only invoice you when we're done working together.
 Read some testimonials from people I've worked with to hear more about my working style.